TypEktor/MyAnimeList/Data/Dictionaries/README.md

 # Dictionaries

-Dictionaries for each initia dataset
+Dictionaries for each initial dataset